-Certain assets are not carried at fair value on a recurring basis, including investment accounted for under the equity and cost methods.
+Certain assets are not carried at fair value on a recurring basis, including investments accounted for under the equity and cost methods.
 Accordingly, such investments are only included in the fair value hierarchy disclosure when the investment is subject to re-measurement at fair value after initial recognition and the resulting re-measurement is reflected in the consolidated financial statements.

 In 2010, the Company considered a cost basis investment to be impaired and recognized an impairment loss of \$250,000 in the consolidated statement of operations.
-In 2009, the Company considered an equity method investment to be impaired and recognized an impairment loss of \$50,000 in the consolidated statement of operations.
-These impairments were determined using Level 3 inputs to determine the estimated fair value, which was determined to be less than the recorded amounts.
+This impairment was determined using Level 3 inputs to determine the estimated fair value, which was determined to be less than the recorded amounts.

-See Note 3 for further details of the Company's investments.
+See Note 4 for further details of the Company's investments.

-15. SUBSEQUENT EVENTS
+14. SUBSEQUENT EVENTS